Wangi Wangi

 Wangi Wangi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wangi Wangi's dwelling structure as of the latest Census showed 88.1% houses and 11.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Wangi Wangi was 47.0%, with mortgaged dwellings at 31.1% and rented ones at 21.9%.
+In Wangi Wangi, as per the latest Census evaluation, 88.1% of dwellings were houses, with the remaining 11.9% being semi-detached, apartments, or other types.
+This is compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Wangi Wangi stood at 47.0%, with mortgaged dwellings at 31.1% and rented ones at 21.9%.
 The median monthly mortgage repayment was $1,830, higher than Regional NSW's average of $1,733.
-Median weekly rent in Wangi Wangi was $340, slightly above Regional NSW's figure of $330.
+The median weekly rent in Wangi Wangi was $340, slightly above Regional NSW's figure of $330.
 Nationally, Wangi Wangi's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing